nickr8/nickr8.github.com/_posts/2013-09-03-Why-I'm-Doing-This-"Blogging-Thing".md

 ---
 layout: post
-Title: Why I'm Doing This "Blogging Thing"
+title: Why I'm Doing This "Blogging Thing"
-Date: 2013-09-03
+tate: 2013-09-03
 Slug: Why-I-Blog
 ---
 Blogs were cool, hip and new... *years* ago.
 Now they are kind of *passé*, right?
 Well, that might be true but I am not writing this blog to be cool or hip.